Telecom BPO team managing service provisioning and activation through real-time order management and provisioning dashboards.

 AI + Human QA Integration Requires separate investment Embedded in BPO workflow

-One Latin American operator reduced operating costs by 25% after shifting provisioning and ticket triage to a BPO partner, according to Intraway (2026).
-Similarly, Deloitte’s Global Outsourcing Survey found that 40% of respondents cited outsourcing as their primary lever for operational flexibility, not cost reduction alone.
+Sources: Intraway (2026), Grand View Research (2026), Deloitte Global Outsourcing Survey (2024) One Latin American operator cut operating costs by 25% after shifting provisioning and ticket triage to a BPO partner (Intraway, 2026).
+Deloitte’s Global Outsourcing Survey found 40% of respondents named outsourcing their main lever for operational flexibility — not just cost reduction.

 Service Provisioning and Activation in Telecom Demands Domain Depth